koitran14/Gift-Shop-Mobile-App/README.md

 - **Tasks:** Profile Screen, Cart Screen, Shop Profile integration.

 ## 🚀 Future Improvements
-- Further personalization of user experiences.
+- Additional customization of the user interface.
 - Simplification of the checkout process to maintain competitiveness.

 ## 🙏 Acknowledgements